The Jewellery Cut Live in association with Fuli Gemstones is back for another season this October, with a brand new line up of designers.

 How will the show protect visitors against Coronavirus?

-Will there still be a bar and café?
+Will there be a bar or café?

 How much are tickets?